 - Not smoking

 If you are trying to become pregnant, your doctor can provide you with more specific information after evaluating your general health and family medical history.
-He can also refer you to a fertility specialist who can help you decide which treatments are most likely to be successful.
+He can also refer you to a fertility specialist who will discuss the fertility treatment options that are available to you.